PyPDF2 Library for Working with PDF Files in Python

 Q2.
 What is PyPDF for Python?

-A. PyPDF is a term often used to refer to libraries like PyPDF2 and PyPDF4, which are Python libraries for working with PDF files.
+A. PyPDF refers to libraries like PyPDF2 and PyPDF4, which are Python libraries that allow users to work with PDF files.
 They provide functionalities for extracting information, merging, splitting, encrypting, and decrypting PDF documents.

 Q3.
 Can I append text to a PDF using Python?